simcesplatform/Platform-Manager/instructions/running_simulation.md

     source platform_domain_setup.sh
     ```

 Note that due to the limitation of the current Platform Manager implementation all the files included in the resources folder will be made available for all the dynamically deployed domain components.
-Also, to avoid errors any file that is currently being used in a running simulation should not be modified while the simulation is still running.
+Also, to avoid errors, any file that is currently being used in a running simulation should not be modified while the simulation is still running.

 The command above also builds all the Docker images for the dynamically deployed domain components, so it could show some errors in the output if the next section [Building Docker images for domain components](#building-docker-images-for-domain-components) has not yet been handled.